 Know what is expensive before you land and know how to cut back.
 Don’t be scared to find supermarkets and cook food.
 Be prepared to take food with you when you go places.
 Leave buying presents until the end of the trip.

 If you do start going over budget, you should make a list of cheap activities.
 There are usually free tours, city walks, gardens or public buildings that are free or very cheap to do.
 There is no shame in being cheap if you are travelling on a budget, especially if you are travelling for a while.
 It can make months worth of difference to the length of your trip.

 You will probably get homesick.
 I know I do.
-I miss my family and my friends.
-I miss coffee from the local cafe.
+I miss my family, my friends, and coffee from my local cafe.
 Most of all, I miss my bed.
-Unfortunately, there isn't much to be done about it.
-The reality is, you will probably miss home sometimes, in between all the Instagram snaps and Facebook posts showing how amazing you and your life is the reality is travel isn't glamorous all the time.
+Unfortunately, there isn’t much to be done about it.
+The reality is, you will probably miss home sometimes, in between all the Instagram snaps and Facebook posts showing how amazing you and your life is the reality is travel isn’t glamorous all the time.

 Luckily for us in the digital age, we can use the magic of technology to contact home at almost any time.
 Facebook, WhatsApp, Skype, whatever you choose.
 You can now contact home and chat with them whenever you want.
 Be warned though. some people aren’t very sympathetic to homesickness if you wake them at three in the morning because you felt lonely while sipping an espresso at a cafe in Paris.